Hydrangea macrophylla: Distribution and habitat

+Hydrangea macrophylla is endemic to Japan, where it occurs in coastal habitats from Honshu southwards.
+Natural wild plants, formerly sometimes distinguished as H. macrophylla var. normalis E.H.Wilson, have "lacecap" structure flowerheads, with a few large sterile showy bract-like flowers that act as targets for pollinators, surrounding a central cluster of small fertile flowers.
+A closely related hydrangea from the mountains of the interior of Japan, Hydrangea serrata, was treated as a variety of H. macrophylla by some authors in the past, but is currently treated as a separate species.

+The species is naturalised in China, Korea, Siberia, New Zealand and the Americas, and has become an invasive species in the Azores and Madeira archipelagos.

 Description

-The term macrophylla means large- or long-leaved.
+The term macrophylla means 'large- or long-leaved'.
 The opposite leaves can grow to 15 cm in length.
 They are simple, membranous, orbicular to elliptic and acuminate.
 They are generally serrated.

-The inflorescence of Hydrangea macrophylla is a corymb, with all flowers placed in a plane or hemisphere, or even a whole sphere in cultivated forms.
-Two distinct types of flowers can be identified: central, non-ornamental, pentamerous ones, and peripheral, ornamental, tetramerous ones.
-The latter have sterile pistils with fertile stamen.
-The four sepals of decorative flowers have colors ranging from pale pink to red fuchsia purple to blue.
-The non-decorative flowers have five small greenish sepals and five small petals.
+The natural inflorescence of wild Hydrangea macrophylla is a corymb, with all flowers placed in a plane.
+Two distinct types of flowers are found; numerous central, small, fertile pentamerous ones, and a few peripheral, large, tetramerous ones; the latter are usually sterile, and whitish to pale blue or pinkish.
+The small flowers have five small greenish sepals and five small petals.
 Flowering begins in early summer and lasts until early winter.
 The fruit is a subglobose capsule.